isc-projects/stork/doc/user/install.rst

 is set to ``true`` in the Kea CA configuration file.
 In this case, the Stork agent must use valid certificates; it cannot use self-signed certificates created during Stork agent registration.

-If the Kea CA is configured to use Basic Auth, valid credentials must be provided in the Stork agent credentials file: ``/etc/stork/agent-credentials.json``.
+If the Kea CA is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
+The Stork agent chooses credentials which user name begins with ``stork``.
+If there is no such user, the agent will use the first user from the list.

-By default, this file does not exist, but the ``/etc/stork/agent-credentials.json.template`` file provides sample data.
-The template file can be renamed by removing the ``.template`` suffix; then the file can be edited and valid credentials can be provided.
-The ``chown`` and ``chmod`` commands should be used to set the proper permissions; this file contains the secrets, and should be readable/writable only by the user running the Stork agent and any administrators.

 .. warning::